tirmisula/tirmisula.github.io/content/posts/partition-function.md

 </p>
 {{</ math.inline >}}

-## Gradient Ascent Algorithm based on MCMC
+## Gradient Ascent based on MCMC for MLE

 The **empirical distribution** associated with a vector of numbers x = (x1,...,xn) is the probability distribution with expectation operator<cite>[^2]</cite>: